BA (Hons) Top-Up Professional Dance and Performance

 Term Dates

-The Foundation Degree is a one-year course, commencing in September 2024 and completing in July 2025.
+The BA(Hons) Top-up Degree is a one-year course, commencing in September 2026 and completing in July 2027.

 The academic year is split into three terms: